rjmfernandes/cp-flink/README.md

 Open http://localhost:8090/

-Navigate on Object Browser in MinIO and check the test bucket is being populated with checkpoint data from Flink.
+Navigate on Object Browser in MinIO and check the test bucket is being populated with checkpoint metadata from Flink.

 ### Delete application and environment